 Some of the original wording--the Rough Stone--sheds light on what President Russell M. Nelson calls "prophetic priorities" ("Sustaining the Prophets," Conference Report, October 2014).
-To get at the heart of these priorities requires some study, some comparison, reflection, and prayer--the kind of effort we all bring to our daily study of Scripture.
-Because the doctrine of the eternal nature of the family, that is, the New and Everlasting Covenant of Marriage between a literal son and a literal daughter of Heavenly Parents, is a prophetic priority in the Dispensation of the Fulness of Times, we gratefully receive any words of Joseph Smith and his apostolic associates that may encourage covenantal commitment to Father's plan for families.
+To get at the heart of these priorities requires study, some comparison, reflection, and prayer--the effort we all bring to our daily study of Scripture.
+Because the doctrine of the eternal nature of the family, that is, the New and Everlasting Covenant of Marriage between a literal son and a literal daughter of Heavenly Parents, is a prophetic priority in the Dispensation of the Fulness of Times, we gratefully receive any words of the Prophet Joseph Smith and his apostolic associates that may encourage covenantal commitment to Father's plan for families.
 After all: "Our sustaining of prophets is a personal commitment that we will do our utmost to uphold their prophetic priorities.
 Our sustaining is an oath-like indication that we recognize their calling as a prophet to be legitimate and binding upon us" (President Russell M. Nelson).

 Consider Joseph Smith's Epistle to the Twelve in England (15 December 1840).
 The Times and Seasons published extracts from the Epistle for its readership, nearly the entire letter in fact, and the extracts show considerable polishing.
 The following words about love are among the Prophet's best known: